pkocandr/maven-repository-builder/README.md

             *   **injected-boms** - list of injected BOMs' GAVs when using dependency management injection Maven extension
             *   **excluded-sources** - list of AProx source keys to be excluded directly in the result of depgrapher.
                 The field is not required.
+            *   **excluded-subgraphs** - list of GAVs to be excluded along with their subgraphs.
+The field is not required.
+            *   **excluded-subgraphs-ref** - reference to a file with the list of GAVs to be excluded along with their subgraphs.
+You can use it along with the **excluded-subgraphs** and the values will be merged.
+The field is not required.
             *   **patcher-ids** - list of patcher ID strings for AProx.
         *   "repository" - a local or remote repository to crawl and include found artifacts.
 Additional artifact source config fields for this type are